Book launch and panel discussion: EU Asylum Policies. The power of strong regulating states

 - Phillippe de Bruycker, Professor of European Law, Université Libre de Bruxelles

-- Pedro Courela, Policy Officer, Council of the European Union
+- Pedro Courela, Political Administrator, General Secretariat, Council of the European Union

 The event will take place at the premises of the Institute for European Studies (IES).

 Venue: Pleinlaan 5, 1050 Ixelles - conference room Rome (floor -1)